top of page

 Cosmetics and Sunscreen Risks

 Cosmetics, like lipsticks, eyeshadows, or skin creams, can contain lead, mercury, or cadmium, especially in unregulated or imported brands.
 Mercury in skin-lightening creams absorbs through the skin, threatening your kidneys and nervous system.
 Sunscreens pose a unique challenge: chemical sunscreens often contain toxic ingredients like oxybenzone, while mineral-based sunscreens with zinc oxide are more natural but may harbor trace heavy metals in the zinc.
-Despite this, mineral zinc-based sunscreens are generally safer, offering better protection without the harmful chemicals.
+Despite this, mineral zinc-based sunscreens typically avoid certain chemical exposures, though zinc itself can contain trace metals depending on sourcing and refinement.
 Choose brands with rigorous testing to minimize metal content in mineral formulas.

 Toys and Household Items